sauletrep/NoSQL-Database-Cluster-AISdata/README.md

 * 3.0 Testing final setup
 * 3.1 Check the shards status

-# 1.0 MongoDB Sharded Cluster Setup
+# 1.0 MongoDB sharded cluster setup

-## 1.1 Config Servers and Mongos Router
+## 1.1 Config servers and mongos router
 The first step was to define the MongoDB sharded cluster using Docker Compose.
 We created a docker-compose.yml file with the following components:

 * Config Servers (config1, config2, config3): Each running MongoDB as a config server with replica sets.
 These manage the metadata and routing information for the sharded cluster.
 Three config servers are necessary for redundancy and fault tolerance.